adrianSACHA/recruitment-bbb/README.md

 5. Logo is a link to the starting page
 6. List of names gets from the API

+To do - not enough time:
+Loading states with animations

 ## Technologies
 - HTML
 - CSS - Flex, Grid